jstedfast/MimeKit/FAQ.md

     }

     /// <summary>
-    /// Get a file:// URI for the image attachment.
+    /// Get a data: URI for the image attachment.
     /// </summary>
     /// <remarks>
-    /// Saves the image attachment to a temp file and returns a file:// URI for the
+    /// Encodes the image attachment into a string suitable for setting as a src= attribute value in
-    /// temp file.
+    /// an img tag.
     /// </remarks>
-    /// <returns>The file:// URI.</returns>
+    /// <returns>The data: URI.</returns>
     /// <param name="image">The image attachment.</param>
-    /// <param name="url">The original HTML image URL.</param>
     string GetDataUri (MimePart image)
     {
         using (var memory = new MemoryStream ()) {